Illinois State Energy Profile

 • The estimated recoverable coal reserves in Illinois are the second-largest in the nation after Montana, and the state's coal mines account for 6% of U.S. total coal production.

-• Illinois is the third-largest ethanol-producing state (1.4 billion gallons annually) and the fourth-largest biodiesel fuel producer (167 million gallons).
+• Illinois is the third-largest ethanol-producing state and also the third-largest producer of biodiesel.

 Data